kmnemon/kmnemon.github.io/_posts/2018-05-16-about-quality.md

 ![](/assets/images/2018-05-16-about-quality/static_scan.jpeg)
 ![](/assets/images/2018-05-16-about-quality/testng.jpeg)

 it's great to use productive tools make the team efficiency. click one button and it's done! build, code static scan, deploy, auto test, the developer and QA love to do the job smoothly. it's saving a lot of time. do not do the same thing manually.
+we need to be 'lazy' as possible as we can.

 * mysterious of code review
 let's list some research material: